-Minnesota law requires that all undergraduate students born after 1956 must be immunized against:
+Minnesota law (Chapter 135A, Section 135A.14) requires that all students born after 1956 must be immunized against:

 You can “self-report” your immunization dates online by visiting our online immunization form.
 Please provide two vaccination dates: a current dose of Tetanus (Td or Tdap) completed within the last 10 years and a dose of a MMR (measles, mumps, rubella).

 If you aren’t able to find records of your immunizations, you may receive needed immunizations at your home clinic or your local public health facility.